Start a workout

 Check your workout history

 To see your complete Activity history, your workouts, and your achievements, open the Activity app on your iPhone.
-Workout also shares information with Activity on your Apple Watch, so that your workouts count towards your activity goals.
+You can also see details for your workouts: Tap the Workout tab, then tap an item.

 Get the best measurement

-Your Apple Watch will estimate your measurements during workouts based on the information that you entered during setup, but you can also further improve its accuracy using these tips:
+Your Apple Watch estimates your measurements during workouts based on the information that you entered during setup.
+Learn how to update your personal information.